 St. George’s University (SGU) has a worldwide reputation for medical education.
 The university is located in the West Indies and was established in 1976.
 The St. George medical school emphasizes easing the physician shortage in the U.S. SGU is a proudly international school, with students and faculty from over 140 countries.

 SGU is one of few schools in the Caribbean “recognized by the U.S.Department of Education to administer student loans for qualified U.S. students.”
-SGU has also provided over 5,000 students with scholarships to ease financial stress, amounting to over $1,000,000.
+SGU has also provided many students with scholarships to ease financial stress.

 The St. George medical school is accredited by several recognized bodies, including the Grenada Medical and Dental Council (GMDC), the U.S. National Committee on Foreign Medical Education and Accreditation (NCFMEA), and a panel of experts from the U.S. Department of Education.